AtomCrafty/MotionTK/README.md

 If you experience any problems, please file a GitHub issue or contact me under atomcrafty@frucost.net.

 You are of course also invited to fix it yourself and create a pull request :)

+## Known Issues
+FFmpeg has trouble finding files with non-ASCII characters in their path.